ItaruKaneko/inofficialsapporotips/md/iostips.md

 ### Air BnB

 AirBnB also provide service in Japan.
 The price is not chap though, quality of the room is usually good.
 Plese check if host of the room can speak English.
 Japan is relatively safe country and there are minimum regulations for the safety for the AirBnB rooms.
 So it should be safe to stay AirBnB.
+You can actually stay in the typical apartment or house in Japan.

+Many facilities have in-room instructions written in poor but adequate English.

 ### Love hotels.